-Salary allowances and other benefits of a supreme court judge has been stated under article 125 of the Indian constitution.
+Salary allowances and other benefits of a Supreme Court judge have been stated under Article 125 of the Indian constitution.
 The salaries and allowances of the judges are decided by the Parliament and it must not vary to its disadvantage.

-What is the jurisdiction and powers of the supreme court
+What are the jurisdiction and powers of the Supreme Court

-Supreme court of India is the apex judicial authority in India.
-Under article 141 it has been stated that the decision of the supreme court is binding upon all the other courts.
+The Supreme Court of India is the apex judicial authority in India.
+Under Article 141 it has been stated that the decision of the Supreme Court is binding upon all the other courts.
 It tends to regulate the judicial system of the country in order to maintain public peace and protect it from any external transgression.
 Therefore it possesses a very wide range of powers and functions which are discussed below: